Search for celebrities on Ancestry.com!Margaret Scott

 Mrs. Morris was very active in children’s work, PTA, Rainbow Girls, Cub Scouts, and received the Statuette of Appreciation from Oakland Council of Boy Scouts.

-Her husband, Wayne Morris, to whom she was married for 70 years, survives her.
+Her husband, Wayne Morris, to whom she was marriage for 70 years, survives her.
 Son Arthur, preceded her in death in 1988.
 Her daughter, Marjory Margott of Pahrume, Nev., and her son, Robert Morris of Livingstone, Texas; eight grandchildren and 16 great-grandchildren also survive her.

 Memorial services will be held Tuesday, at 2 p.m. in the Chapel of the Pines Mortuary.
 Pomona Grange will officiate at the services.